Voluntary Services, West Suffolk NHS Foundation Trust

 This is an important role for volunteers who spend time with patients on our wards talking, listening, tidying, shopping and providing non-nursing help and support to staff.
 Volunteers also assist with giving out meals, opening any food packaging, cutting food into manageable pieces and ensuring patients can access their food.
 This role is also available on our Maternity Ward.

-We have availability for this role on a variety of days and times
+Current availability: a variety of days and times